The Different Types of Knowledge

 KMS have a very hard time handling this type of knowledge.
 An IT system relies on codification, which is something that is difficult/impossible for the tacit knowledge holder.

 The exact extent to which IT systems can aid in the transfer and enhancement of tacit knowledge is a rather complicated discussion.
-For now, suffice it to say that successful KM initiatives must place a very strong emphasis on the tacit dimension, focusing primarily on the people involved, and they must understand the limitations imposed by computerized systems.
+For now, suffice it to say that successful KM initiatives must place a very strong emphasis on the tacit dimension, focusing on the people and processes involved, and using IT in a supporting role.

 Tacit knowledge is found in: the minds of human stakeholders.
 It includes cultural beliefs, values, attitudes, mental models, etc. as well as skills, capabilities and expertise (Botha et al 2008).
 On this site, I will generally limit tacit knowledge to knowledge embodied in people, and refer separately to embedded knowledge (as defined below), whenever making this distinction is relevant.